rust-lang/rfcs/text/0000-truly-unsized-types.md

 # Unresolved questions

-For convenience, there could be an intrinsically implemented positive trait to complement `DynamicSize`.
+For convenience, there could be an intrinsically implemented trait that is a negation of `DynamicSize`.